Participation is by Invitation

 The 2-day national conference will serve as an important step in involving the oral health community in contributing to the prevention of childhood obesity.
 The conference is designed to engage a broad cross-section of oral health professionals and other health professionals, representatives from oral-health-related organizations, and experts in childhood-obesity prevention.

 The conference agenda will include an overview of relevant scientific literature and identification of evidence-based recommendations and strategies that could be employed by oral health professionals and organizations; findings from national surveys of dentists and dental hygienists about their knowledge, skills, and attitudes related to childhood obesity; and structured sessions for attendees to inform childhood-obesity-prevention strategies.
 The participation of key leaders and organizations in the national conference is critical to informing future directions.
-For more information about the conference, see the preliminary program.
+Click here to view our preliminary conference program.

 The National Maternal and Child Oral Health Resource Center (OHRC), the American Academy of Pediatric Dentistry (AAPD), the American Dental Association (ADA), the American Dental Hygienists’ Association (ADHA), and the Santa Fe Group are organizing this collaborative effort, with support from the Robert Wood Johnson Foundation.